Guide to the Limit of Indemnity

 What's your risk?

-You know your clients better than your PI insurer.
+You know your clients and workloads better than your PI insurer or broker.
 Therefore you are in the best position to assess the risks to which you are exposed.

-When assessing these risks, consider them in the context of your worst-case scenarios or catastrophes and not just the most common or likely things that can go wrong.
+When assessing these risks, consider them in the context of your worst-case scenarios or catastrophes not just the more mundane or more likely things that can go wrong.

 Bear in mind that as a professional services firm grows, it can become a bigger monetary target for litigation.
-Lawyers may factor the size of a firm when assessing the compensation they are going to claim on behalf of their client/s.
+Lawyers may factor in the size of a firm when assessing the compensation they are going to attempt to claim on behalf of their client/s.

-Being under-insured can destroy a firm so it's important to spend some time discussing possible major claim scenarios at Board or Partner level.
+Being under-insured can destroy a firm and so it's important to spend some time discussing possible major claim scenarios at Board or Partner meeting level.

 The claimant's legal costs